-There are millions of WordPress blogs around the world and if you host WordPress yourself you will know that there is often some maintenance to be done.
-But many people don’t know and therefore when things go wrong on their blog.
-Most are surprised to find out that there were things they could have done to prevent the downtime.
+There are millions of WordPress blogs around the world.
+If you host WordPress yourself you will know that there is often some maintenance to be done.
+However, many people don’t know and many security issues can affect their blog.
+Most self-hosted bloggers are surprised to find out that there were things they could have done to prevent the downtime.
 These are 5 ways to secure your WordPress Blog & avoid downtime.
-My shanemcdonald.ie site is based on WordPress and rarely do I have issues.
+My

 Occasionally WordPress itself will be upgraded, at the time of writing this post version 3.4.2 of WordPress is the latest stable release.
 You will know if an upgrade for WordPress is available as it will be highlighted across the Top of your WordPress Dashboard.
 This Notification should not be ignored as it usually gives security improvements plus new features.
-The Upgrade process may include a database backup advisory so if you don’t backup your wordpress databases you should and there are some excellent plugins which allow you to do this.
+The WordPress upgrade process may include a database backup advisory so if you don’t back up

 If you use purchased or 3rd party WordPress Themes, these may come with a Theme Framework.
 These framework updates are sometimes overlooked and people don’t even know they are there.
 Most often if you click Appearance -> Themes you may see an extra dropdown for Update Framework…this may also appear further down the Dashboard left column under Theme Options. you should always know what theme you are working with so that you don’t inadvertently delete or change settings for the theme – also if you are on twitter / the web you may see notifications or alerts for certain themes saying that updates are available for potential security loopholes etc.

 4) Check your file and directory Permissions